 Prednisone was not formally evaluated in carcinogenicity studies.
 Review of the published literature identified carcinogenicity studies of prednisolone, the active metabolite of prednisone, at doses which were less than the typical clinical doses.
 In a 2-year study, male Sprague-Dawley rats administered prednisolone in drinking water at a dose of 368 mcg/kg/day (equivalent to 3.5 mg/day in a 60-kg individual based on a mg/m2 body surface area comparison) developed increased incidences of hepatic adenomas.
 Lower doses were not studied, and therefore, a no effect level could not be identified.
 In an 18-month study, intermittent oral gavage administration of prednisolone did not induce tumors in female Sprague-Dawley rats when given 1, 2, 4.5, or 9 times per month at 3 mg/kg prednisone (equivalent to 29 mg in a 60-kg individual based on a mg/m2 body surface area comparison).

 Prednisone was not formally evaluated in fertility studies.
-However, menstrual irregularities have been described with clinical use [see Adverse Reactions (6)].
+Corticosteroids have been shown to impair fertility in male rats.
+Menstrual irregularities have been described with clinical use [see Adverse Reactions (6)].

 The efficacy of Rayos in the treatment of rheumatoid arthritis was assessed in one multicenter, double-blind, placebo-controlled, randomized, 12-week trial in patients ≥18 years with active rheumatoid arthritis diagnosed according to American College of Rheumatology (ACR) criteria.
 Patients were enrolled who were not currently treated with corticosteroids but had received non-biologic DMARD therapy for at least 6 months before receipt of study medication, and had an incomplete response to DMARD therapy alone.
 Patients were randomized in a 2:1 ratio to treatment with Rayos 5 mg (n=231) or placebo (n=119) administered at 10 pm.
 A total of 350 patients were enrolled and ranged in age from 27 to 80 years (median age 57 years) with 84% females.
 Race was distributed as follows: 98% Caucasian, 1% African-American, and <1% Asian.